Western Suburban Chicago Sexual Harassment Lawyers

 Timely Filing is Important

-It is important to consult a lawyer as soon as possible after an instance of sexual harassment or retaliation.
+It is important to consult with a lawyer as soon as possible after an instance of sexual harassment or retaliation.
 As time passes, witnesses forget, filing deadlines expire, and the people involved may move on.
-To talk with experienced sexual harassment lawyers, contact our law firm, Mirabella, Kincaid, Frederick & Mirabella at 630-665-7300.
+To talk with experienced sexual harassment lawyers, contact our law firm, Mirabella, Kincaid, Frederick & Mirabella, LLC, at 630-665-7300.
 We can help.
 For more information about sexual harassment, visit our Sexual Harassment Center.